 Best practices while asking for testimonials

-Clients don’t hurry up to provide you with meaningful testimonials.
+Customers don’t hurry up to provide you with meaningful testimonials.
 In order to increase your chances to get answers on the above-mentioned questions, we have listed a few best practices while asking for feedback:

 – Ask testimonials in return for an incentive

 Try to offer your customers some gifts (an Amazon gift card, coffee gift card, a free brief consultation, etc.) to increase your adds to get feedback.
 Make the gift valuable for the person, for instance, free useful content like an industry-related e-book, in-house study, etc.